Classes & Registration

 Each dancer will be charged a non-refundable annual registration fee payable upon registration.
 Individual dancers $15 and siblings $25.
 This is a requirement to have a spot in registered dance classes.

 CLICK HERE FOR 2023-2024 NEW TUITION SCALE.

 Payment to Nye Dance Productions is accepted through cash, check or card.
 All families must register and have a credit card on file in their Dance Studio Pro Accounts.
-A credit card reader will be available at the front desk starting Summer 2022.
+Card payments will be charged a $3 credit card fee.

 Families with multiple dancers in the studio will receive a 10% monthly discount on tuition.

 Nye Dance Productions reserves the right to have dancers sit out of classes, without make-up classes, if their account has any outstanding balances until the account is paid in full.
 Any balance that exceeds more than your monthly tuition is considered an outstanding balance.